—with the NH Furniture Masters

 Friday, April 7 – Sunday, June 18, 2017, at Discover Portsmouth.

 An accompanying exhibition catalogue has been generously underwritten by Craig & Alison Jewett, and the Jewett Family.
-For more information, please call 603-436-8433; online purchases will be available soon.
+For more information, please call 603-436-8433; or purchase online.

 Organized by Gerald W.R.
 Ward and Lainey McCartney, with the NH Furniture Masters

 Portsmouth Historical Society is preparing dual exhibitions for the spring of 2017 to celebrate and document the important history of furniture in Portsmouth during the past four centuries, and to present outstanding work by some of today’s premier woodworkers.